What counting and probability principles does QCE Math Methods Unit 1 introduce?

 What this dot point is asking

-QCAA wants Year 11 students to apply counting techniques (multiplication, permutations, combinations) to compute probabilities, use set notation, and apply conditional probability and independence.
+QCAA wants Year 11 students to apply counting techniques (the multiplication principle, permutations and combinations) to compute probabilities, to use set notation fluently, and to apply conditional probability, the addition and multiplication rules, and independence.
+These ideas underpin the discrete-probability and distribution work later in the course, so secure technique here pays off across the subject.

 Counting principles